An entropy-optimal path to humble AI: Results

 \paragraph{Benchmark 1} Next, we present two more extensive sets of benchmarks, in which the scaling properties are investigated more in detail.
-The first benchmark is a multiclass classification problem on a stack of multivariate Gaussian distributions randomly rotated in 10 dimensions.
-As shown in Figure \ref{fig:synthetic}H, different models present heterogeneous performance in this task.
-Neural Networks (NNs) and the best performer between Random Forest and Gradient Boosting (RF/GB) models, in particular, are not able to generalize to the test data, and display overall low accuracy.
-TabPFN, a recently introduced transformer-based foundational model for tabular analysis \cite{hollmann2025accurate}, is instead able to achieve good generalization on this task.
-EON consistently maintains accuracy values close to 1 across all tested dimensionalities of the dataset.
+The first benchmark is a multiclass classification problem on a stack of multivariate Gaussian distributions randomly rotated in 10 dimensions (Figure~\ref{fig:synthetic_b}A).
+As shown in Figure~\ref{fig:synthetic_b}B, different models present heterogeneous performance in this task.
+Neural Networks and Random Forest/Gradient Boosting models, in particular, are not able to generalize to the test data, and display overall low accuracy.
+TabPFN and EON are the only methods that provide models able to achieve good generalization on this task, with EON consistently maintaining accuracy values close to 1 across all tested dimensionalities of the dataset.

-In terms of computational time, in Figure \ref{fig:synthetic}J it can be seen how EON models are more cost-effective to train and evaluate.
-For simple problems, EON is around two order of magnitude faster than NNs and RFs/GBs, while being able to obtain a significantly higher accuracy.
-In contrast, TabPFN requires a substantial amount of computation, which scales with the dimensionality of the data and is consistently more than one order of magnitude higher than the other models.

-Figure \ref{fig:synthetic}K illustrates the complexity of the models obtained with each method, in terms of the size of their parameters.
+However, the cost of running the inference is quite different across different models.
+As can be seen in Figure~\ref{fig:synthetic_b}C, EON models are more cost-effective while TabPFN requires a substantial amount of computation, which scales with the dimensionality of the data and is consistently more than one order of magnitude higher than the other models.
+RF/GB and NN display intermediate cost, which is paired with inferior performance.
+Finally, Figure~\ref{fig:synthetic_b}D illustrates the complexity of the models obtained with each method, in terms of the size of their parameters.
 EON models are consistently on the boundary of the Kolmogorov Complexity (KC) of the problem, while NN and RF/GB are closer to the data complexity.
-It is worth noting that the TabPFN model size is constant, as it is a pretrained network and is applied for all complexities.
+It is worth noting that the size of TabPFN model is constant, as it is a pretrained network and is applied for all complexities.